Break-even ROAS

 What does 800% ROAS mean?

 800% ROAS is the same as an 8.0x ROAS.
-It means for every $1 you spend on ads, you generate $8 in revenue.
-This is typically seen in retargeting campaigns or with highly optimized email-list-based audiences.
+It means for every $1 you spend on ads, you generate $8 in attributed revenue.
+Whether that is profitable still depends on product cost, fees, shipping, refunds, and discounts.

 ROAS is what you achieve.

-If your Break-Even ROAS is 2.5x and your current ROAS is 2.4x, you are paying for the privilege of giving your product away.
+If your Break-even ROAS is 2.5x and your current ROAS is 2.4x, the order may be losing money after variable costs and ad spend.

 Frequently Asked Questions